redwoodjs/redwoodjs-com-archive/docs/graphql.md

 // ...
 ```

-then you do not need to log your `input` variables or the results in each service method.
+then you no longer have log your `input` variables or the results in each service method which can clean up your code.

 For example, instead of